hejny/towns-backend/README.md

 Api will be accessible on http://localhost:3000

+Tip: Consider using [pm2](https://www.npmjs.com/package/pm2) for running node server as service or managing multiple instances on one server

 ## Migrations

 The code has also some default objects, which should be migrated into new mongoDB.
 This will show you the structure